What’s the issue?

 Government assistance provided directly to borrowers might reduce the probability of a borrower defaulting and so avoid SICR occurring in some cases.
 However, when assessing whether credit risk has increased significantly, the probability of recovering cash flows under a financial guarantee that is integral to the terms of the financial asset is not considered.
 This means that expected recovery of loans to customers from government guarantees might be included in the measurement of ECLs, but this guarantee may not reduce the probability of default or avoid SICR occurring.

 Companies with exposures to governments, including investments in sovereign bonds, will need to update their measurements of ECLs and assessments of whether there is a significant increase in credit risk.
-COVID-19 is putting pressure on government finances and the pressure may become more intense over the coming months – this may impact the assessment of sovereign credit risk.
-The likelihood of SICR occurring in the near future will be elevated for sovereign exposures that are at the lower end of the investment grade rating range with a negative outlook.
-[IFRS 184.108.40.206]
+Increased economic uncertainty puts pressure on government finances.
+During times of increased economic uncertainty, the likelihood of SICR occurring in the near future will be elevated for sovereign exposures that are at the lower end of the investment grade rating range with a negative outlook.
+For example, SICR is likely to occur in sovereign exposures that, subsequent to initial recognition, become subject to sanctions.
+[IFRS 220.127.116.11]

 Modifications and forbearance

-As borrowers face greater risk of financial stress from the consequences of COVID-19, they might approach lenders to ask for concessions against the current terms of their borrowings.
+As borrowers face greater risk of financial stress from increased economic uncertainty, they might approach lenders to ask for concessions against the current terms of their borrowings.
 For example, they might request relaxation of covenants, delayed repayment of interest or principal, or a reduction in the interest rate.
 Governments might encourage banks to provide concessions for particular types of customers.

 Both lenders and borrowers will need to analyse any such arrangements carefully to determine the appropriate accounting – i.e. they will need to assess whether: